Home »

 AISPE invites scholars to participate in the initiative with self-produced video lessons on the themes of the History of Economic Thought, by choosing (or adding)...

-SECS-P/04 is a sector to which bibliometric indicators of scientific activity do not apply.
+13/STEC-01/A is a sector to which bibliometric indicators of scientific activity do not apply.

 In the VQR, the evaluation of the products of history of economic thought is carried out exclusively through peer review, without the use of indicators, as in other SSD dealing with intellectual history and history of science (e.g. history of mathematics, MAT/04).